 4. Embrace Blameless Postmortems

 Institute a culture of blameless postmortems for every significant incident.
 Focus on learning and systemic improvements, not on individual blame.
 Track action items from postmortems to ensure they are implemented.
-This iterative learning process is also reflected in managing complex systems, such as those explored in Mastering Containerization with Docker and Kubernetes.
+This iterative learning process helps teams improve continuously.

 5. Prioritize Automation to Reduce Toil

 Identify the most painful, repetitive, and manual operational tasks (toil).
 Start automating these tasks.
 This could involve scripting, using configuration management tools, or developing internal tools.
-Focus on The Role of Automation in SRE to free up engineers for more strategic work.
+Focus on automation to free up engineers for more strategic work.

 6. Form an SRE Team (or Integrate SRE Functions)